Raja Ampat Environment Watch is a crowd-sourcing solution to help protect Raja Ampat’s beautiful and fragile marine and terrestrial environments.

 About making Raja Ampat Environment Watch reports

 Report Location: As Raja Ampat is such a vast area, GPS coordinates are essential to provide responders with accurate location information.
 Please always include accurate GPS coordinates if possible.
 If you don’t have the ability to log GPS coordinates, zoom in on the report page map, place the marker as accurately as you can and provide extra location information in your description.
-(Location setting is automatic when reporting from a mobile app that has its location setting turned on.)

 Report date and time: Please always set your report date and time to that of the event you’re reporting.
 (Or just include that info in the details and we’ll set it for you.)